I have created this Artist CV as a webpage to feature my work as an artist.

 Making art has been a part of my entire adult life.
 After studying Commercial Art in high school, I enrolled in a BFA program at the U of A, later opting to complete an Art Education degree.
 A gallery of some of my early work highlights the fact it often uses simple graphic designs.

 Returning to Canada in 2012, I worked with a web designer to launch my WordPress website highlighting my creative abilities in design, writing, photography, art, music and video production.
-A major work from this time, Death from A to Z by Adam Lanza, Dec.
-14, 2012 (2013), explores the issue of gun control.

 My Happy Face Series emphasizes my spiritual belief in a positive world.